khalladay/khalladay.github.com/all/blog/_posts/2013-05-11-Its-Cool-In-The-Shader-Part-2-Reverse-Lambert.md

 I<sub>D</sub> = ( max(0.0,L &middot; N ) * C * I<sub>L</sub>) + A

 The modification was much simpler than I initially expected.
-All that needs to be done to the above equation to reverse the lighting calculation is to calculate I<sub>D</sub> using -N, that is, as if the surface's normal vector is point in the opposite direction.
+All that needs to be done to the above equation to reverse the lighting calculation is to calculate I<sub>D</sub> using -N, that is, as if the surface's normal vector is pointing in the opposite direction.

 The end result is simply I<sub>D</sub> = ( max(0.0,L &middot; -N ) * C * I<sub>L</sub>) + A